alvaro-gc95/RASCAL/docs/source/installation.rst

 Getting Started
 =================

 RASCAL is available to download in PyPi and GitHub.
-To install RASCAL, it is recommended to create a new environment to avoid possible conflicts wioth its required dependencies.
+To install RASCAL, it is recommended to create a new environment to avoid possible conflicts with its required dependencies.

 .. code-block:: console

-   (base) $ conda create --name rascal_env
+   (base) $ conda create --name rascal_env python==3.10
    (base) $ conda activate rascal_env

 Required dependencies